jarecoo/practice/notes.md

   ```

 ### Assert Yourself and Protect Your Boundaries
 - “When we do not express ourselves, do not assert our being, do not stand up for our values in contexts where it is appropriate to do so, we inflict wounds on our sense of self.
 The world does not do it to us - we do it to ourselves.”
-The Six Pillars of Self-esteem, p 124\
+The Six Pillars of Self-esteem, p 124
+- It’s not selfish to want to be treated well.
 - “We ignore Socrates’ dictum to ‘know thyself’ — often realizing we have done so at our peril, years later, when we wake up one day and realize how rarely we have asked ourselves questions like: ‘Who am I?
 What’s important to me?
 What do I like?
 What do I need?’
 Now — right now — you have the time to explore yourself, to understand your own mind and body.
 Don’t wait.
 Know yourself.
 Before it’s impossibly late.”
 TDS p.
 373
 - “’How long will you be compelled by the claims of another?
 Take charge and stake your own claim — something posterity will carry in its notebook.’ - Seneca, Moral Letters, 33.7 It’s easier to quote, to rely on the wise words of others…It’s harder to venture out on your own and express your own thoughts…Your own experiences have value.
 You have accumulated your own wisdom too.
 Stake your claim.
 Put something down for the ages — in words and also in example.“ TDS p.378
 - “If you are ever tempted to look for outside approval, realize you have compromised your own integrity.
 If you need a witness, be your own.” - Epictetus